cnzf1/kubectl-debug/README.md

 # in order to enable node without public IP or direct access (firewall and other reasons) to access, port-forward mode is enabled by default.
 # if you don't need to turn on port-forward mode, you can use --port-forward false to turn off it.
-kubectl debug POD_NAME --port-forward=false --agentless=false --daemonset-ns=kube-system --daemonset-name=debug-agent
+kubectl debug POD_NAME --port-forward=false --debuggerless=false --daemonset-ns=kube-system --daemonset-name=debugger

 # old versions of kubectl cannot discover plugins, you may execute the binary directly
 kubectl-debug POD_NAME